manikyaswathi/harp/README.md

 NOTE
 -------------
 Things to consider while using the framework
-1. The installer creates a conda environmnet "harp_env" and uses this environmentto execute the framework.
+1.[OSC Installation] The installer creates a conda environmnet "harp_env" on OSC and uses this environment to execute the framework.
 Please delete the evironment if it already exists with this name for this version of framework.
-It uses the name "harp_env" at couple of places hardcoded (while executing CODARCheetah) and hence is mandated to use the same environment name for this release.
+The enviroment name is used in a couple of Cheetash configurations and hence is mandated to use the same name "harp_env" while installing the application.
 2. The below response:
   (OSC Install Script) Generating Module File Step: /users/PAS0536/swathivm/osc_apps/lmodfiles/harp/1.0.lua